b3nj5m1n/kommentary/README.md

 ### Always use single/multi-line comments

 Some languages might technically support multi-line comments but have some quirks with them, or maybe you just prefer single-line comments.
-The easy way to configure this is:
+The proper way to configure this is:

 ```lua
 lua << EOF